moveit/moveit_tutorials/doc/trapezoidal_industrial_planner/trapezoidal_industrial_planner.rst

 orientation.
 The translational and rotational motion is synchronized in time.
 This planner only accepts start state with zero velocity.
 Planning result is a joint trajectory.
-The user needs to adapt the Cartesian velocity/acceleration scaling factor if motion plan fails due to violation of joint space limits.
+The user needs to adapt the Cartesian velocity/acceleration scaling factor if the motion plan fails due to violation of joint space limits.

 Input parameters in ``moveit_msgs::MotionPlanRequest``